Sakshihire06/Weather_Analysis/README.md

 # Weather_Analysis
 ## What This Project Is About

-This is a Python-based data analysis project that looks at daily weather patterns across four Indian cities — Mumbai, Delhi, Dehradun, and Jaipur — over the last 25 years.
+This is a Python-based data analysis project that looks at daily weather patterns across four Indian cities — Mumbai, Delhi, Dehradun, and Jodhpur — over the last 25 years.
 The data is taken from NOAA's Global Summary of the Day (GSOD) database, which is a publicly available source that records daily weather observations from stations all around the world.

 The main idea was to go from raw downloaded data all the way to clean, analysis-ready data, and then explore what the numbers actually say about how weather behaves differently across these cities over time.